gbuckle10/Nanopore_analysis/README.txt

 Use atlas from https://github.com/nloyfer/UXM_deconv/tree/main

+Sometimes the meth_atlas submodule is an empty folder, and you'll get an error like "The directory <Project>/externals/meth_atlas is registered as a Git root, but not Git repositories were found there".
+I'll find a more permanent fix, but to fix this:
+    - git submodule sync
+        - Reads the .gitmodules file and updates the local Git configuration to match
+        - It should tell you "Synchronising submodule url for 'externals/meth_atlas"
+    - git submodule update --init --recursive

 When you're downloading a reference genome for alignment, you will need to download a reference genome with USCS-style headers. e.g. chr1.